 There is nothing in life that is quite as painful as losing a loved one.
 Sudden death due to a freak accident is particularly jarring especially if the accident could have been avoided.
 Losing a loved one at the hands of someone else’s negligence is emotionally and financially devastating to a family.

 Each state has different laws pertaining to wrongful death causes of action.
-In pursuing a wrongful death claim in Florida, it is imperative that families seek the advice of an experienced wrongful death attorney.
-If you have lost someone due to the negligent actions of another person, call the Law Offices of Propser Shaked today to have your questions answered and to develop a plan of action to pursue a wrongful death claim.
+When pursuing a wrongful death claim in Florida, it is imperative that families seek the advice of an experienced wrongful death attorney.
+If you have lost someone due to the negligent actions of another person, call Prosper Shaked today to have your questions answered and to develop a plan of action to pursue a wrongful death claim.

-Who Can Recover in a Wrongful Death Action?
+Who Can Recover for Wrongful Death in Miami?

 The personal representative may also file suit on behalf of the survivors of the deceased victim.
 Some survivors may already be named as the beneficiaries of the estate.
 Florida’s wrongful death statute defines “survivors” as: